Three steps to your...

 We provide a professional, guaranteed eradication program for the poison ivy on your property.
 We treat your infestation, permanently killing the poison ivy, roots and all.

 We guarantee our work.
-If you find any live poison ivy in the treated area this year or next, send a photo of it and we will come back and retreat at no charge.
+If you find any live poison ivy in the treated area this year or the next calendar year, send a photo of it and we will retreat at no charge.
 The poison ivy we kill is DEAD.
 It won't ever come back.

 Licensed and Insured Professionals